Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

 - ### **Rejected Request:**

-    - In this stage, rejected request is reject and moved to completed stage.
+    - In This stage, Rejected Request is reject and moved to completed stage.

     - **User can move the request to next stage**,